winlum/wordpress-campground-finder/readme.txt

 = 1.1.0 =

-- Add district, description, # group sites as options.
+- Add district and # group sites as options
+- Add more activity and feature taxonomies

 = 1.0.0 =